Linaro/website/_posts/current/blog/2020-03-17-mhi-bus-support-gets-added-to-the-linux-kernel.md

 ---
+author: manivannan.sadhasivam
+category: blog
+date: '2020-03-17 08:37:59'
+image: /assets/images/content/code.jpg
 layout: post
-title: MHI bus support gets added to the Linux kernel
-date: "2020-03-17 08:37:59"
-image: /assets/images/content/code.jpg
 tags:
-  - MHI
-  - Modem Host Interface
-  - Linux kernel
+- Linux Kernel
 - Qualcomm
-category: blog
-author: manivannan.sadhasivam
+title: MHI bus support gets added to the Linux kernel
 ---

 Greg Kroah Hartman once said, “Buses are hard and complex.
 It is hard to write a bus.
 But it turns out that there are one or two new buses every kernel release”.